-Although your College Adviser will be your first port of call, if for any reason you prefer not to approach your Advisor, (for example, because you don't want to involve your academic tutors in any personal, practical or financial difficulties that you are experiencing), the Senior Tutor, Dr Stephen Rayner, is available to give advice on any personal or practical problem, or to suggest other people to whom you might talk (senior.tutor@some.ox.ac.uk).
-There is also a Consultative Tutor whom you may approach: Professor Stephen Weatherill (the Jacques Delors Professor of European Law) (the second tutor is to be confirmed).
-All such approaches will be confidential, unless you give consent for the matter to be discussed with others.
-It should be stressed that these tutors are not professional counsellors, and are not substitutes for the professional help available through the University in relation to complaints of harassment, though you may approach your College Advisor or any other appropriate person for advice in such a case.
-(Note that for certain sorts of practical advice, you should go in the first place to the Academic Registrar, Tutorial & Graduate Officer, Academic Office Administrator or the College Accountant.)
+Although your College Adviser will be your first port of call, if for any reason you prefer not to approach your Advisor, (for example, because you don't want to involve your academic tutors in any personal, practical or financial difficulties that you are experiencing), the Academic Registrar, Joanne Ockwell or the Senior Tutor, Dr Stephen Rayner, are available to give advice on any personal or practical problem, or to suggest other people to whom you might talk (jo.ockwell@some.ox.ac.uk or senior.tutor@some.ox.ac.uk.
+All such approaches will be confidential, unless you give consent for the matter to be discussed with others or disclosure is required to protect your safety or the safety of others.
+It should be stressed that these tutors are not professional counsellors, and are not substitutes for the professional help available through the University Counselling Service.5

-The Dean and Junior Deans are available to assist students with issues relating to their life in College or their general welfare.
+The Junior Deans are available overnight and at weekends in term time, to assist students with crisis issues.
 One of the Junior Deans is on duty every evening, night and weekend during term (0th - 9th week in Hilary and Trinity Terms, 0th - 10th week in Michaelmas Term).
-They can be contacted either by email (deans.office@some.ox.ac.uk) or by mobile 07850 784964.
-If you need advice during the day however, you should normally contact your Tutor, the Senior Tutor or the Academic Registrar.
+They can be contacted either by email (deans.office@some.ox.ac.uk) or by mobile (07850 784964).
+If you need advice during the day however, you should normally contact your Adviser, the Senior Tutor or the Academic Registrar.
 For emergencies, or complaints about others' behaviour or noise, contact the Porter on duty in the Lodge in the first instance (70600).

-The Principal, Dr Alice Prochaska, is the Head of the College and chairs Governing Body and most other College committees, including Education Committee.
-An appointment may be made to see the Principal at any time to seek help or advice by contacting her Personal Assistant (principals.office@some.ox.ac.uk).
-The Principal will be seeing all undergraduates individually during the academic year.
+The Principal, Jan Royall (Baroness Royall of Blaisdon), is the Head of the College and chairs Governing Body and most other College committees, including Education Committee.
+An appointment may be made to see the Principal at any time to seek help or advice by contacting her Executive Assistant